-Health system component Element Question Key national strategic choices and actions are being made by MOH to establish the needed competencies for the intervention Piloting for the competency related to the intervention.
+Health system component Choices and actions are made by MC establish the recompetencies intervention Key national strategic choices and actions are being made by MOH to establish the needed competencies for the intervention Piloting for the competency related to the intervention.
 External agencies assume the majority of the responsibility for competency.
 MOH beginning to routinely manage competency for the intervention before full integration into national and subnational systems.
 MOH has fully integrated competency for the intervention into national and subnational systems.
 Score Selected / Reason for selection Score = I Score = 2 Score = 3 Score = 4 Finance Budgeting Is the government including the intervention in its budgeting process?
 External partner(s) fund costs associated with pilot activities covering a small geographical area Donors fund expansion of intervention; government is considering costs and preparing cost analysis/projections to include intervention in existing budget.
 MOH funds much of the costs of the intervention, but has ongoing outside support.
-Government includes intervention as a line item in budget Human Resources Training Do appropriate MOH in-service and pre- service curricula include the intervention?
-Only in-service training being done; by outside agencies; and in pilot areas and/or on an ad hoc basis In-service training conducted only with external technical assistance (TA) In-service training conducted by MOH (may be with external TA).
-Intervention still not included in pre-service curricula.
-MOH leads in-service trainings and has integrated intervention pre-service training
+Government includes intervention as a line item in budget Human Resources Training Do appropriate MOH in-service and preservice curricula include the intervention?
+Only in-service training being done; by outside agencies; and in pilot areas and/or on an ad hoc basis OH Only in-service training being done; by outside agencies; and in pilot areas and/or on an ad In-service training conducted only with external technical assistance (TA) In-service training conducted by MOH (may be with external TA).
+Intervention still not MOH leads in-service trainings and has integrated intervention pre-service training

-Health system component Element Question stion establish the needed competencies for the majority of the Questionchoices and actions are being made by MOH to establish the needed MOH beginning routinely manage competency for the intervention before full integration into national and subnational systems.
+Health system component Question intervention responsibility competency MOH beginning routinely manage competency for the intervention before full integration into national and subnational systems.
 MOH has fully integrated competency for the intervention into national and subnational systems.
-Score Selected / Reason for selection Human Resources Personnel Are appropriate health worker cadres authorized and are there sufficient numbers of them to implement the intervention?
+Score Selected / Reason for selection Score = I Score = 2 Score = 3 Score = 4 Human Resources Personnel Are appropriate health worker cadres authorized and are there sufficient numbers of them to implement the intervention?
 Discussions are underway about what cadres of health care workers can implement the intervention Authorized cadres of health care workers (HCW) are implementing the pilot with supervision of technical agency Job descriptions have been expanded to include duties (if necessary).
 MOH staff able to cover some but not all the human resource needs to implement the intervention.
 HCW cadres are authorized to implement intervention and are actively implementing the intervention as part of routine scope of practice.
 There are sufficient HCW to cover the need.
 Service Delivery Quality Improvement Does the MOH Quality Improvement system include the intervention and is it being implemented?
 QI system is being modified to include the intervention into in existing relevant materials External TA providers train health managers in pilot areas in quality improvement (QI) approaches, including use of documentation, measurement, monitoring, reporting and assessment.
 Standardization of QI approaches into facility and subnational bodies (e.g district health management team or DHMT).
 External TA providers collaborate with government to mentor facility teams to carry out routine participatory assessment of quality of care; ensure staff buy-in and team building; QI standard operating procedures (SOPs) developed.
 QI system institutionalized at local, subnational and national levels and lead by subnational teams.